kitkatkandybar/Dino-Game/README.md

 ## Overview of Code Structure
 ### Extinction Module
-This module calls the top module and keyboard module , allowing for the keyboard inputs to be taken by the top module.
+This module calls the top module and keyboard module, allowing for the keyboard inputs to be taken by the top module.
 Through this, the dino is able to move based on the directional keys on the keyboard rather than the buttons on the fpga.

 ### Top Module
 Calls all modules (except the keyboard module).
 It also calls the .mem files and is responsible for drawing them and using the outputs of the movement modules (movement.v and asteroid_move.v) to animate the asteroid and dinosaur sprites.

 ### Keyboard Module
+The keyboard module receives inputs from the keyboard using scan codes which are 8 bits that are already assigned to wires.
+When the clock of the FPGA is high the scan code of the pressed key will be check which will determine the direction of the dino.
+If no key is pressed the dino stays in that state until it dies, or when another key is pressed.

 ### Asteroid Move Module
 This module is similar to the movement module (dinosaur specific), except this module is specifically for the movement of the asteroid.
 It is specific to the number passed to it (aka new_count) and outputs a different speed for each of the 5 asteroids.
 The top module (where the asteroids are drawn) then changes the direction of the asteroid depending on if count_direc==0.

 ### Clock Divider Module
+The module adjust the clock rate using the division value which will be shown in the module.
+The module essentially divides any clock frequency by 4.
+In our case it is dividing 100Mhz into 25Mhz.

 ### VGA Module
+Displays the various sprites without the animation.

 ### Dinosprite Module
 The Dino sprite module is so that the dino can switch between run1 and run2 in the top module and appears to run as an animation.

 ### Movement Module
 This module acts as a counter for the x and y addresses and is called in the top module four times, one for each button, up, down, left, and right.
 Then when the dino is drawn, the movement addresses are added to the v and h addresses (vertical and horizontal addresses respectively).

 ### Score Module
 This module increments the score based on the clock.
 It increases over time, pauses on death, and starts over at zero at the start of a new game.

 ## Future Goals and Improvements
 ### Improvements
 - Add border to the screen